SME Micro Loan in Singapore

 A microloan is a type of small-amount, short-term loan that is usually granted to people with a low level of resources, who do not have guarantees and, therefore, are excluded from traditional banking.

-They consist of loans of a small amount and short duration focused on promoting those entrepreneurs, who, having a business project, lack the necessary capital, or to solve small unforeseen events in family economies.
+They consist of loans of a small amount and short duration, focused on promoting those entrepreneurs who, having a business project, lack the necessary capital, or to solve small unforeseen events in family economies.

 SME Micro-loan is aimed at all those who want to open a new business and at existing small and medium-sized enterprises, which have not been established for more than 5 years, and who want to obtain financing with the “Fund Guarantee”.

-Businesses that cannot access loans can in fact apply for credit to banks or other subjects adhering to the Public Guarantee Fund.
+Businesses that cannot access loans can apply for credit to banks or other subjects adhering to the Public Guarantee Fund.
 The fund intervenes on the sums covered by the guarantee or on the repayment plan; in this way, for the covered part of the fund, the bank cannot ask for other guarantees from the company.

-Basically, how is microloan different?
+Basically, how is a microloan different?

-• no real guarantees are required from the end-user
+• No real guarantees are required from the end-user

-• the SME microloan fund covers 80% of the financed amounts
+• The SME microloan fund covers 80% of the financed amounts

-• the fund guarantee is issued free of charge
+• The fund guarantee is issued free of charge

 The loans can have a maximum duration of 7 years and cannot exceed the maximum limit of 25 thousand Singaporean dollars for each beneficiary.
 The limit can be “raised” by 10 thousand Singaporean dollars if the loan provides for the disbursement of funds in a “fractional” manner, provided that the beneficiaries have paid the six previous installments on time and, above all, that they have achieved the “intermediate” results established in the contract.